vsilva472/jquery-timeline/README.md

 ```

 ### Fetching from Laravel
-Some frameworks like Laravel is a common practice the usage of a `CSRF-TOKEN` for security reasons.
+In some frameworks like Laravel is a common practice the usage of a `CSRF-TOKEN` for security reasons.
 This sample shows you how to add `X-CSRF-TOKEN` before plugin make the request
 ```html
 <div data-timeline="https://yourlaravel/fetch/timeline/data"></div>